yodrew/darkroomretreat/manuscript/format.md

 # 4 - format {#format}

-We can use darkness in different formats for different reasons.
-Here, I describe the formats in which I have experienced deep rest and observed positive results in my energy level, psychic state, and general well-being.
+We can use darkness in various formats for different reasons.
+Here, I describe formats in which I have experienced deep rest and gotten positive results in my energy level, psychic state, and general well-being.

+I recommend gradually increasing the length of stays in darkness.
+First darken your bedroom for sleeping and maybe mini-retreats (12--16 hours).
+This improves your sleep and gives you a taste of a retreat.
+Upgrade it for a 4-day retreat.
+This gives you relief, some profound rest, and the beginnings of healing.

-I recommend you do them in the following order.
-First make darkness in your own home for sleeping, then for short retreats (mini-retreats of 12--16 hours and regular retreats of 4--8 days).
-After becoming familiar with extended darkness at home, a dedicated public darkroom works better for medium-length retreats (2-8 weeks).
-Furthermore, your experience at home might inspire you to build such a darkroom yourself.
-Interest is growing and the world needs more than the few dozens that exist.
+A dedicated public darkroom works better for 8-day retreats and medium-length retreats (3--8 weeks).
+I believe we can heal from the core of our suffering in a medium retreat.
+Your experience at home might inspire you to build such a darkroom yourself.
+Interest in darkness is growing and the world needs more than the 50 or so facilities that exist.

+Greater, probably private preparations must be made for long retreats (3-12 months).
+We can heal from _everything_ in a long retreat, especially physical illness, including aging.

 In general, the longer a retreat, the better its conditions must be.
 This means more silence, space, comfort, and support.
-A 4-day retreat can be pulled off in a minimalist manner nearly anywhere, but even an 8-day retreat requires upgrading.
-This will prove one of the most important things that happens in your life.
+While you can pull off a 4-day retreat in a minimalist manner nearly anywhere, even an 8-day retreat requires upgrading.
+A retreat may prove one of the most important things that happens in your life.
 It deserves serious attention.

 ## sleep {#sleep}